ColinFay/chuck/readme.md

+# Chuck

+`Chuck` is a 10x Shiny app designed as a playground for deploying Shiny apps to Docker / Kubernetes.

+It contains a Shiny app that needs a Mongo DB backend to work.
+The connection information are passed with environment variables.

+The app simply pulls a random Joke from the Chuck Norris API (<http://api.icndb.com/jokes/random>), and allow you to save it to the mongo db instance, or skip.

+The UI also allows you to retrieve information from the MongoDB instance.

 ## Infrastructure

 ### chuck

-Shiny apps that reads and write in a mongo instance at :
+The Shiny apps that reads and write in a mongo instance at :

 ```r
 mongo_port <- Sys.getenv("MONGOPORT", 27017)